High-temperature gas-cooled reactor

 A high-temperature gas-cooled reactor (HTGR) is a type of gas-cooled nuclear reactor which uses uranium fuel and graphite moderation to produce very high reactor core output temperatures.
-All existing HTGR reactors use helium coolant.
+(700 to 950 °C) All existing HTGR reactors use helium coolant.
 The reactor core can be either a "prismatic block" (reminiscent of a conventional reactor core) or a "pebble-bed" core.
 China Huaneng Group currently operates HTR-PM, a 250 MW HTGR power plant with two pebble-bed HTGRs, in Shandong province, China.

 The high operating temperatures of HTGR reactors potentially enable applications such as process heat or hydrogen production via the thermochemical sulfur–iodine cycle.
-A proposed development of the HTGR is the Generation IV very-high-temperature reactor (VHTR) which would initially work with temperatures of 750 to 950 °C.
+A proposed development of the HTGR is the Generation IV very-high-temperature reactor (VHTR).

 History

-The use of a high-temperature, gas-cooled reactor for power production was proposed by in 1944 by Farrington Daniels, then associate director of the chemistry division at the University of Chicago's Metallurgical Laboratory.
+The use of a high-temperature, gas-cooled reactor for power production was proposed in 1944 by Farrington Daniels, then associate director of the chemistry division at the University of Chicago's Metallurgical Laboratory.
 Initially, Daniels envisaged a reactor using beryllium moderator.
 Development of this high temperature design proposal continued at the Power Pile Division of the Clinton Laboratories (known now as Oak Ridge National Laboratory) until 1947.

 Professor Rudolf Schulten in Germany also played a role in development during the 1950s.
 Peter Fortescue, whilst at General Atomics, was leader of the team responsible for the initial development of the High temperature gas-cooled reactor (HTGR), as well as the Gas-cooled fast reactor (GCFR) system.

-The Peach Bottom unit 1 reactor in the United States was the first HTGR to produce electricity, and did so very successfully, with operation from 1966 through 1974 as a technology demonstrator.
+The United States' Peach Bottom Unit 1 was the first HTGR to produce electricity, and did so very successfully, with operation from 1966 through 1974 as a technology demonstrator.
 Fort St. Vrain Generating Station was one example of this design that operated as an HTGR from 1979 to 1989.
 Though the reactor was beset by some problems which led to its decommissioning due to economic factors, it served as proof of the HTGR concept in the United States (though no new commercial HTGRs have been developed there since).

 Experimental HTGRs have also existed in the United Kingdom (the Dragon reactor) and Germany (AVR reactor and THTR-300), and currently exist in Japan (the High-temperature engineering test reactor using prismatic fuel with 30 MW_{th} of capacity) and China (the HTR-10, a pebble-bed design with 10 MW_{e} of generation).
 Two full-scale pebble-bed HTGRs, the HTR-PM reactors, each with 100 MW of electrical production capacity, have gone operational in China as of 2021.